-Dismissal may be appealed each term to the AR Appeals Committee.
+Dismissal may be appealed each term to the Appeals Committee.
 A letter stating the basis of the appeal must be received in the Office of the Registrar two working days prior to registration.
 If the student's appeal request is granted, students dismissed for academic reasons would be returned to Academic Probation and be required to carry at least a term 2.0 GPA during any subsequent semester until the cumulative GPA is 2.0 or above or again face dismissal.
 Students who are dismissed for failing to complete Learning Support requirements in the required number of attempts would be returned to their previous standing.
 Students returning from a Learning Support dismissal may take only the required Learning Support course.
 If the appeal is denied, the student will not be allowed to return until the terms of the exclusionary period have expired.
 In the case of Academic Exclusion for one year, a student is only allowed to appeal once a term.
 They can appeal again any subsequent term requesting consideration for return prior to the official completion of the exclusionary period.
 As a part of being granted the appeal to return, the Committee may impose academic restrictions or requirements which must be adhered to by the student or risk termination of their classes and revocation of the granted appeal.
 The terms of the previous exclusion would then be enforced following the term of non-compliance and future appeals would not be considered.
 The student would be required to honor the terms of the exclusion.
-Appeals for the reinstatement of financial aid must be made separately to the Financial Aid office.